leftthomas/DaCo/README.md

 , [Cityscapes FoggyDBF](https://www.cityscapes-dataset.com)
 and [Alderley](https://wiki.qut.edu.au/pages/viewpage.action?pageId=181178395) datasets are used in this repo, you could download these datasets from official websites, or download them from [MEGA](https://mega.nz/folder/kx53iYoL#u_Zc6ogPokaTRVM6qYn3ZA).
-The data should be arranged like this, please refer the paper to acquire the details of `train/val` split.
+The data should be rearranged, please refer the paper to acquire the details of `train/val` split.

 ## Usage